 Loop Mode- Whether the Image Sequence plays once (

 repeat), or ping-pongs backwards and forwards (

-FromTo= Both the start and end value are set manually
+FromTo= Both the start and end values are set manually.

-By= The amount to be animated by relative to the Attribute's current value
+By= The amount to be animated relative to the Attribute's current value.